whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/16 - z part 3 outline.md

 ### When People are discouraged from developing high standards and are rewarded for low standards, the outcome is dismal

-* people having low expectations/standards for themselves/others is key symptom of unhealthy cultures
+* people having low expectations/standards for themselves/others is key symptom of unhealthy nations

 ### How to Cultivate Your Spiritual Strength, Regardless Your Unhealthy Culture